Bristol-Myers Squibb Company (BMY)

 Liquidity ratios

-The quick ratio, which provides a more stringent measure of liquidity by excluding inventory from current assets, also shows variability, ranging from 1.07 in Q3 2023 to 1.31 in Q4 2023.
-This indicates that the company may have some challenges in meeting its short-term obligations without relying on inventory in certain quarters.
+The quick ratio, a more stringent measure of liquidity that excludes inventory from current assets, has also experienced a downward trend, from 1.49 in March 2020 to 0.92 in December 2024.
+This suggests that Bristol-Myers Squibb may face challenges in meeting its immediate obligations without relying on inventory.

 See also: